umarfadhil/ayamakna/README.md

 | Layout | **Bipartite radial** — A-side (positive/light pole) occupies the left hemisphere; B-side (negative/dark pole) occupies the right hemisphere.
 Each pair gets a distinct vertical position.
 Radial strength = 0.060 (stronger than other modes to maintain pole separation). |

 **Focus levels:** Broad / Focused / Deep set per-verse edge caps (15 / 8 / 3 edges per verse).
 Since all links have fixed strength, focus level here controls density rather than a threshold.

-**VerseDetail — Contrast Intelligence section:**
-- Groups contrast links by pair — one card per pair.
-- Each card shows: pair header with colored A↔B labels, which side this verse is on, **frequency asymmetry bars** (corpus verse-count per root on each side, dominance gap, ratio), and up to 3 partner verse excerpts with opponent-side indicator.

 **How to interpret:**
 - The left hemisphere contains verses of affirmation (light, faith, paradise, mercy).